-33. At all times material hereto, Plaintiffs, the Class Representative and Class Members herein, are and/or were crew members who worked for Defendant aboard Defendant's vessels and who contracted COVID-19 and/or were at a heightened risk of exposure while working aboard Defendant's vessels and/or as a result of Defendant's careless conduct alleged herein.
+33. At all times material hereto, Plaintiffs, the Class Representative and Class Members herein, are and/or were crewmembers who worked for Defendant aboard Defendant's vessels and who contracted COVID-19 and/or were at a heightened risk of exposure while working aboard Defendant's vessels and/or as a result of Defendant's careless conduct alleged herein.

-34. This action is brought by Plaintiff on his own behalf, and on behalf of all others similarly situated, under the provisions of Rule 23(a) and 23(b)(3) of the Federal Rules of Civil Procedure.
-35. The class so represented by the Plaintiff in this action, and of which Plaintiff is a member, consists of all crew members who worked aboard Defendant's cruise vessels who were subjected to the dangerous conditions outlined above in connection with Defendant's unreasonably dangerous and/or lackadaisical response to the COVID-19 pandemic and/or its presence aboard Defendant's vessels, as early as February 13, 2020 when the CDC published its Interim Guidance for Ships on Managing Suspected Coronavirus Disease 2019 and/or as late as February 29, 2020 when a passenger(s) aboard the Majesty of the Seas complained of symptoms consistent with a COVID-19 diagnosis.
+34. This action is brought by Plaintiff on her own behalf, and on behalf of all others similarly situated, under the provisions of Rule 23(a) and 23(b)(3) of the Federal Rules of Civil Procedure.
+35. The class so represented by the Plaintiff in this action, and of which Plaintiff is a member, consists of all crewmembers who worked aboard Defendant's cruise vessels who were subjected to the dangerous conditions outlined above in connection with Defendant's unreasonably dangerous and/or lackadaisical response to the COVID-19 pandemic and/or its presence aboard Defendant's vessels, as early as February 13, 2020 when the CDC published its Interim Guidance for Ships on Managing Suspected Coronavirus Disease 2019 and/or as late as March 2, 2020 when a passenger(s) aboard the Celebrity Eclipse complained of flu-like symptoms consistent with a COVID-19 diagnosis.